aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/position-a-table/_index.md

 linktitle: Position a Table
 description: "Specify table position in C#.
 Get a table alignment, get and set floating table position using C#."
 type: docs
-weight: 20
+weight: 50
 url: /net/position-a-table/
 ---

+There are floating tables and inline tables:

+* **Inline tables** are placed on the same layer as the text and are placed in a flow of text that only surrounds the table above and below.
+Inline tables will always appear between the paragraphs where you placed them.
+* **Floating tables** are layered over the text, and the position of the table relative to the paragraph is determined by the table anchor.
+Because of this, the position of the floating table in the document is affected by the vertical and horizontal positioning settings.

 Sometimes you need to position a table in a document in a certain way.
 To do this, you need to use the alignment tools and set the indents between the table and the surrounding text.

 In this article, we will discuss what options Aspose.Words provides for positioning.

+## Spesify Inline Table Position

+You can set the position of an inline table using the Aspose.Words API and the [Alignment](https://reference.aspose.com/words/net/aspose.words.tables/table/alignment/) property.
+Thus, you can adjust the alignment of the table relative to the document page.

+The following code example shows how to set the position of an inline table:

+EXAMPLE

 ## Get Floating Table Alignment

 If the table text wrapping is set to **Around**, you can get the table's horizontal and vertical alignment using the [RelativeHorizontalAlignment](https://reference.aspose.com/words/net/aspose.words.tables/table/relativehorizontalalignment/) and [RelativeVerticalAlignment](https://reference.aspose.com/words/net/aspose.words.tables/table/relativeverticalalignment/) properties.

-With other types of text wrapping, you can get inline table alignment using the [Alignment](https://reference.aspose.com/words/net/aspose.words.tables/table/alignment/) property.
+With **other types of text wrapping**, you can get inline table alignment using the [Alignment](https://reference.aspose.com/words/net/aspose.words.tables/table/alignment/) property.

 The following code example shows how to get the table's alignment: